 Today, after many years of branch prediction research and the two recent branch prediction championship contests [1, 2], the accuracies of the state of the art predictors are high but far from perfect.
-For many benchmarks the GTL predictor3 [3] has more than five misses per thousand instructions.
+For many benchmarks the O-GEHL and L-TAGE predictors3 [3, 4] have more than five misses per thousand instructions.
 Such a rate of misprediction, depending on the average branch resolution latency and other execution overheads, can correspond to a substantial part of the total execution time of a program.
+A recent study shows that the misprediction overhead for an 8-way out-of-order processor using an 8KB O-GEHL predictor, for SPECINT CPU2000 benchmarks, can be up to 50% and on the average 17% of the execution time [5].
 Consequently, we believe there is still a need to further improve prediction accuracy.
 The challenge is to determine how to achieve such an improvement.